Fierce Seattle warehouse fire on Ship Canal engulfs boats and leads to building collapse

 Denby said a couple of boat owners had used Zodiac rafts to reach the adjacent marina and retrieve their boats from the dock.

-The fire knocked out power in the neighborhood, which Seattle City Light’s website said affected just over 400 customers.
+The fire knocked out power in the neighborhood, according to Seattle City Light.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.